 Meet Your MEA Board of Directors

-Crispin Hollings is the Financial Planning Director at the San Francisco Public Utilities Commission where he has worked since 2008.
+Crispin Hollings is the Deputy Director/Chief Financial Officer at the San Francisco Sheriff’s Department since October 2016.
+Crispin was previously the Financial Planning Director at the San Francisco Public Utilities Commission where he had worked since 2008.
 Prior to the SFPUC, Crispin managed an aircraft assembly line for United Airlines.
 Crispin has been active in LGBT organizing since the 1970s, most recently serving as board chair for the Castro Country Club, a sober community space in the Castro.
 Crispin lives in the City’s Castro district with his husband Luis and is a member of the board of the Eureka Valley Neighborhood Association.
 BS Engineering, MA French, University of Virginia, MBA Cal Berkeley.

 Mark Culkins is a Court Administrator at the Superior Court of California, County of San Francisco in the Criminal Division.
 He received his B.A. from Arizona State University in Political Science and Communication.
 Mr. Culkins worked in the Los Angeles and Alameda County court systems before coming to San Francisco in 1994.
 He started as a courtroom clerk and eventually moved up through management with positions as supervisor and manager before assuming his current role as administrator.
 Mr. Culkins is a dedicated court employee who actively strives to delivery the highest quality court services to the public.

 Michael Lat has served the City and County of San Francisco for 10 years.
 His current role at the Department of Technology is Support Services Division Manager, overseeing the citywide Helpdesk, Network Operation Center, and the Enterprise Support team.
 His past experience includes, Public Works, Rec and Park, and San Francisco International Airport.